Our courses

 -

-If you have a completed a thesis or research component that is marked on a pass/fail basis, provide a copy of the thesis.
-The examiner’s report and an Academic Report of Ungraded Thesis Form.
-Send the form to the most senior academic staff involved in the assessment of your thesis/research component and request them to complete and return the form before the deadline of the round that you are applying for.
+If you have completed a thesis that is assessed on a pass/fail basis, please include a copy of the thesis and the examiner’s report with your course application.
+You are also required to submit an Academic Report of Ungraded Thesis Form completed by the most senior academic staff involved in the assessment of your thesis.

 -